dandyvica/clf/README.md

 # a list of logfiles & tags, to search for patterns.
 This is either a list of logfiles, or a command giving back a list of
 # files to search for.
 searches:
-  # name & path of the logfile to search
+  # logfile features
-  - logfile: tests/logfiles/large_access.log
+  - logfile:
+      # logfile path
+      name: tests/logfiles/large_access.log

+      # set it to false to skip logfile processing.
+Defaults to true
+      process: true

     # list of tags to refer to
     tags:

       # tag name
       - name: http_access_get_or_post

+      # set it to false to skip logfile processing.
+Defaults to true
+      process: true

         # a list of comma-separated options to manage the search.
 Current supported options are:
         # runscript: if present, means the provided script will be called